 2. Deepening intelligence with CRM analytics

-If your business is strongly focused on data collection and analysis, more analytics and data-driven CRM strategy might be more appropriate.
+If your business is strongly focused on data collection and analysis, a more analytics and data-driven CRM strategy might be appropriate.
 This helps companies to deepen their customer and sales prospect data and to build their sales processes around individual prospects and customers.
-By leveraging data like customer engagement, email open rates and clicks, this CRM strategy can help you have a more meaningful sales conversation with prospects and provide a more personalised customer experience.
+By looking at data like customer engagement, email open rates and clicks, this CRM strategy can help you have a more meaningful sales conversation with prospects and provide a more personalised customer experience.

 The key features of an analytics-based CRM strategy are:

 - Contact enrichment

 When should you invest in an analytic-driven CRM strategy?